AusterweilLab/MPBNP/README.md

 To give you an idea, here's an example:

 `$ python tIBPSamplingUtility --data_file ./data/tibp-image-wide-n8.csv --output_to_stdout --opencl`

+> MPBNP v0.01 supports two forms of transformations - vertical translation and horizontal translation.
+Scaling is disabled in this release due to potential problems.
+Scaling is planned for future releases.

 ### Prepare the input data ###